groundlight/edge-endpoint/README.md

 ```
 GROUNDLIGHT_ENDPOINT=http://localhost:6717
-# This assumes your Groundlight app is running on the same host as the Edge Endpoint.
+# This assumes your Groundlight SDK application is running on the same host as the Edge Endpoint.
 ```

 The Edge Endpoint will attempt to answer image queries using local models for your detectors.
 If it can do so confidently, you get faster cheaper responses.
 But if it can't, it will escalate the image queries to the cloud for further analysis.